mbaneshi/tonweb_tut/final_tonweb.md

 Our wallet is needed to send messages to DEX, to use our wallet we need access to its address which can be obtained from our public key, and also, we need access to our secret key hence we need to sign our message.
-So we can use mnemonic words if we already have a wallet or create it from scratch and use those.
+So we can use mnemonic words if we already have a wallet, or create new wallet from scratch and use their mnemonic words .
-We address both scenarios, and suppose in either case we charge our wallet with some coin because without a coin we can not send any message.
+We suppose in either case we charge our wallet with some coin because without a coin we can not send any message.

 ```typescript